gilgameshjw/tmp/README.md

 ### Task & Pbm
-Automatised code generation from diagrams using Large Language Models.
+Automatised code generation from diagrams using Large Language Models:

-* Basis is a combination of diagrams with nodes explained in natural language and test data in combination
+* The basis for the code is a combination of diagrams with nodes described with natural language snippets and test data
-* Automatised code generation arises in interaction with large language models
+* Automatised code generation is realised in interaction with large language models

 ### Solution